Before you scroll down to the bottom to see the personal brand statement examples, I should probably let you know that:

-So what is it that this fitness coach helps women in LA do?
+So, what is it that this fitness coach helps women in LA do?
 This is the selling point.
 This is what you do that nobody else offers.
 A personal brand statement example that is too vague would be something such as, “I help women in LA get into shape!”

 Well, of course, they do.
 They’re a fitness coach.
 It’s not a very strong selling point, right?

 No— you want to really drive the point home at the end of your branding statement.
 Your personal branding statement should make your ideal client feel something.
-They should feel excitement or a sense of relief because they have finally found the expert that can help them solve their problem.
+They should feel excitement or a sense of relief because they have finally found an expert that can help them solve their problem.